 If you are dead-set on retiring super early (under 50), make sure you have 30x your expenses.
 Don't count government benefits in your calculation.
 The rule of 30 is simple, with a Balanced Portfolio you have virtually zero chance of running out of money when you withdraw 1/30th of your portfolio for expenses in year 1 and adjust withdrawals up for inflation after that.
-That includes sequence of returns risk, inflation risk, it worked through the dirty 30's, the Wars, the inflation 70's, tech crash 2000, and coming up... the tweeting Trump teens.
+That includes sequence of returns risk, inflation risk, it worked through the dirty 30's, the Wars, the inflationary 70's, the big tech crash in 2000, the Financial Crisis of 2008, and pretty much anything else we could reasonably believe would happen.
 It's basically bulletproof.

 Ninety-three percent is not perfect, but it's an acceptable risk.
 Worst case scenario you will know the shit hit the fan a little ahead of time and can arrange for deferred CPP, an alright OAS check, and some seniors benefits.
 Maybe even subsidized housing if you live in the right city.

 Normal Retirement: The 20x Rule

-For most Canadians who have lived in Canada all their life, OAS will be about $6,950 per year (2017).
-2x for a couple is a hair under $14,000.
+For most Canadians who have lived in Canada all their life, OAS will be about $6,950 per year (as of 2017).
+For a couple that works out to a hair under $14,000 of government income.
 CCP, OAS, and a safe pension are more or less guaranteed, so take them off your expenses calculation.
 Then with whatever number is left over, multiply by 20 and that should be your minimum assets invested in a Balanced Portfolio.

 Your calculation might look like this: